-The amazing Kelingking beach hike and cliff point (also known as Karang Dawa) is the most famous view in Nusa Penida, and probably one of the most famous views in all of Bali.
+The amazing Kelingking beach hike and cliff point is easily the most famous location in Nusa Penida, and probably one of the most iconic pictures in all of Bali.

-It’s hard to browse Instagram without seeing epic pics of this natural wonder.
+It’s hard to browse Instagram without seeing epic photos of this natural wonder.
 Recently it was even named the 2nd best beach in Asia by TripAdvisor.

 Kelingking Cliff Point

-Side note: since Kelingking is on the west side of Penida, that also makes it a great spot to watch the sunset.
+Since Kelingking Beach is located on the west side of Nusa Penida, that also makes it a great spot to watch the sunset!

 Kelingking Beach Hike

-After you’re done staring in awe at the Kelingking T-Rex, there’s also a path to go down to the beach at the bottom.
+After you’re done staring in awe at the Kelingking T-Rex, there’s also a path with stairs to hike down to the beach at the bottom.

-This hike is a major workout, a bit scary, and takes at least 2 hours roundtrip.
-This hike is very steep and it IS a safety risk if you aren’t careful.
+The Kelingking beach hike is a major workout and takes at least 2 hours roundtrip.
+The stairs are very steep and the drop-offs are a legit safety risk if you aren’t careful.

-When I went, there were several people (including myself) who were dehydrated and struggling to hike all the way back up in the heat.
+When I hiked down to Kelingking Beach, there were several people (including myself) who were dehydrated and struggling to hike all the way back up in the midday heat.

-Bring a lot of water if you do this hike, and wear shoes.
+It really helps to bring water and proper footwear.
 Sandals won’t give you enough grip, and the rocks are too hot to go barefoot.

 There are occasionally some drinks for sale at the bottom, but they’re more expensive and there’s no guarantee that they will be in stock.
 You can buy drinks at one of the food shacks near the top of the cliff before doing the hike.

-As you can see in the picture below, the beach at the bottom is pristine and the waves are big; there’s even a couple of caves down there!
+As you can see in the pictures below, the white sand beach at the bottom is pristine and the waves are big; there’s even a couple of caves down there!